 How to Make Good Decisions

-We all want to believe that all decisions are made with care and consideration, even though we know it can’t possibly so.
+We all want to believe that all decisions are made with care and consideration, even though we know it can’t possibly be so.
 There is limited time and limited brain power, and not all decisions can be made equally well (Berkun, S., Making things happen: Mastering project management, 2008).